-Now, I’m not the sharpest knife in the drawer, so when I was presented with an opening paragraph with no capital letters, no quotation marks and no full stops, I thought I’d downloaded a prerelease, which shows how long it’s been since I’ve read something by this particular author.
+Now, I’m not the sharpest knife in the drawer, so when I was presented with an opening paragraph with no capital letters and no full stops, I thought I’d downloaded a prerelease.
+Shows how long since I’ve read something by this particular author.
 The style is very much a poetic prose; you need to tune in if it’s something you’re not used to, and if I’m honest, I don’t think I would’ve enjoyed the book any more or less if it was written in regular prose.
 So I guess the question is, would the author have enjoyed writing it so much?